Learning to Simulate High Energy Particle Collisions from Unlabeled Data

 \subsubsection{Training an (S)WAE with a restricted decoder}

-As was previously explained, experimental limitations in the semileptonic $t\bar{t}$ study require a minimum threshold, so that jets which have $p_{\textrm{T}} < 20$ GeV are discarded and therefore are not represented in the training dataset, as they would not be available in control region data.
+As was previously explained, experimental limitations in the semileptonic $t\bar{t}$ study require a minimum threshold, so that jets which have $p_{\textrm{T}} < 20$ \E{[GeV${\rm c^{-1}}$]} are discarded and therefore are not represented in the training dataset, as they would not be available in control region data.
 Denoting the region of $\mathcal{X}$ space which passes this threshold by $S$, we are faced with the task of fitting a distribution $p_D(x)$ over $\mathcal{X}$ while only having access to data samples in the valid subset $S \subset \mathcal{X}$.

 We propose a general method for fitting an (S)WAE such that its marginal data distribution $p_D(x)$, when restricted to the valid set $S$, matches that of the available data.
-We first define the \emph{restricted} marginal data distribution,
+We first define the \E{restricted} marginal data distribution,

-where $\mathbf{1}_S(x)$ is the indicator function of $S$ so that it equals $1$ if $x \in S$, and $0$ otherwise, and $ p_D(S) := \int dt p_D(t) \mathbf{1}_S(t)$ normalizes this distribution.
-Note that $p_D(S)$ depends on the decoder parameters, and can be identified as the probability that the data model $p_D(x)$ yields a valid sample $x \in S$.
+where $\mathbf{1}_S(x)$ is the indicator function of $S$ so that it equals $1$ if $x \in S$, and $0$ otherwise, and $ \C{P_D(S)} := \int dt p_D(t) \mathbf{1}_S(t)$ normalizes this distribution.
+Note that $\C{P_D(S)}$ depends on the decoder parameters, and can be identified as the probability that the data model $p_D(x)$ yields a valid sample $x \in S$.

 Our goal is then to minimize $d_W(p(x), \bar{p}_D(x))$.
-This can be done by minimizing the same variational upper bound as in a typical (S)WAE, but with an adjustment to the data loss function in Eq.~\ref{eq:wae_data}, so it becomes
+This can be done by minimizing the same variational upper bound as in a typical (S)WAE, but with an adjustment to the data loss function in term A of \E{Equation} (\ref{eq:wae}), so it becomes

-Letting $\theta$ denote the parameters of the model, it can be shown that the gradient of the modified cost function has the simple form:
+Letting $\theta$ denote the parameters of the model, it can be shown that the gradient of the modified cost function has the simple form